pyinfra-dev/pyinfra/docs/compatibility.md

 ## ``pyinfra`` Versions

-``pyinfra`` follows [semantic versioning](https://semver.org/) rules.
+Where possible ``pyinfra`` follows  [semantic versioning](https://semver.org/) rules.
 This means no breaking changes between minor versions (`1.0` -> `1.1`).
 Such changes are reserved for major version increases only. ``pyinfra`` will also generate warnings in CLI mode for any deprecated features due to be removed at the next major release.

-In general upgrading between major versions should be painless so long as no warnings are generated when ``pyinfra`` executes a given deploy.
+These are the `pyinfra` specific semver rules:

++ **Major**: breaking changes, warnings will show on latest previous major version
++ **Minor**: new operations, new APIs, new global arguments, deprecate & add warnings
++ **Patch**: new operation arguments for existing operations, bug fixes, documentation updates

 ## Remote Systems